waterkimchi/cli-llm/README.md

 ## Features

 - **Streaming Output:** Displays generated text as it's produced by the LLM API, providing a more interactive experience.
-- **Multi-Modal Inputs:** Supports text files, images, prompts, string, and more.
+- **Multi-Modal Inputs:** Supports files, images, prompts, string, and more.
 - **Error Handling:** Includes basic error handling to catch and display issues with the API or other parts of the application.